covertnine/c9-blocks/readme.txt

 == Changelog ==

+= 1.7.4 =
+Updated compatibility with WordPress 6.5.2

 = 1.7.3 =
 Fixed issue with template preview from C9 Templates modal with new block markup for WordPress 6.5.2.